 Quoting for any other purpose is counterproductive.
-Don't quote to "tell the story" or otherwise convey basic information about the text; assume the reader knows the text.
-Don't quote just for the sake of quoting or just to fill up space.
+Don't quote to "tell the story" or otherwise convey basic information about the text...assume the reader knows the text.
+And don't quote just for the sake of quoting or just to fill up space.
 Don't make the reader jump up and shout "Irrelevant!"
-(Integrating Quotations from a Literary Text into a Literary Analysis Paper)